trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Cancel Auction

-Calling the `cancelAuction` function of the Auction contract.
+Call the `cancelAuction` function of the Auction contract.

 ```js
 async cancelAuction() {